Parents & Caregivers

 MHA provides information that focuses on the public policies on children’s issues.
 These policies address the Youth Mental Health Crisis and the urgent need for more education, services, and support.

-Young Mental Health is a source provided by MHA addressing children’s mental health and why it matters.
+Youth Mental Health is a source provided by MHA national, addressing children’s mental health and why it matters.
 This information educates individuals about how consequences of mental health illness may be prevented, knowing and evaluating the signs, and what parents, teachers, and doctors can do to take initiative.

 The National Suicide Prevention Hotline hears you and ensures that help is available.
 Are you an attempt survivor, disaster survivor, Spanish-speaking individual, deaf/hard of hearing, LGBTQ+, or loss survivor in need of answers and help?
 Visit now to learn about how you can take care of yourself and how to help others.